 Petrov made his decision concerning forwarding the information based on what he had been taught by his own military training.
 The concept of MAD had been thoroughly instilled in the military staff, with the expectation that any nuclear confrontation would be a total response with all weapons.
 He observed, “When people start a war, they don’t use only five missiles.”
 Additionally, Soviet ground-based radar showed no signs of missiles on the horizon.
 He stated, “I had a funny feeling in my gut.
 I didn’t want to make a mistake.
 I made the decision (not to forward the information), and that was it.”
 In the end, the alleged missile launches were traced to a computer glitch.
 If Petrov had made the call, the world today would probably be far different from what it is.

 Interestingly, years before this event, in 1966, to be exact, I was witness to a similar alarm.
 In my case, the tables were turned.
 I was at my post in West Berlin when radar reports came in of waves of aircraft flying toward our location.
 Coming from deep in the Soviet Union, the blips were identified as aircraft flying in formation headed straight for our border.
-Alarms sounded, messages were sent to headquarters in West Germany, and decisions were being feverishly made to contact Washington.
-The planes reached us, hit the border…and disappeared from our radar screens.
-Within a few minutes came the answer…the radar system had somehow picked up some sort of signal “echoing” and multiplied the blips.
+Alarms sounded, messages were sent to headquarters in West Germany, and decisions were feverishly debated whether to contact Washington.
+We Russian linguists frantically attempted to locate any sort of Russian communications which would confirm the aircraft locations, but all normal Russian communication channels were silent.
+The command was made...to wait.
+In a matter of minutes, the planes reached us, hit the border…and disappeared from our radar screens.
+Within a short time came the answer…the radar system had somehow picked up some sort of signal “echoing” and multiplied the blips.
 False alarm, much to our relief.

 On October 10, 1983, Reagan sat through a movie “The Day After,” a dramatic account of nuclear war graphically depicting the destruction of American cities.
 In his memoirs he stated it left him “very depressed.”
 “I wonder,” he wrote in his memoirs, “how much reasoning can take place in six minutes in response to a blip on a screen?”
 The beginning of 1984 saw a softening of the Reagan rhetoric, and a Soviet official stated that it was “not necessary to over-dramatize a situation.”
 The U.S. and the USSR reopened talks concerning opening more diplomatic consulates and de-escalating the points of contention between the two countries.